 The work culture today depends on the welfare of employees, with employers scrambling to ensure their employees are entitled to the best care and benefits.
-An Employee Provident Fund is an initiative designed to offer social security benefits to employees of a particular organisation, building stronger employee-employer bonds.
+An Employee Provident Fund is an initiative designed to offer social security benefits to employees of a particular organization, building stronger employee-employer bonds.
 In order to enjoy these benefits to the hilt, employers need to follow a set of rules and guidelines laid out, with registration forming the first step.

 Eligibility for EPF Registration

-Co-operative societies are expected to register if their employee strength increases to 50 or more and registered organisations continue to be under the purview of the rules and regulations of the Act even if their employee strength falls below the minimum specified number.
+Co-operative societies are expected to register if their employee strength increases to 50 or more and registered organizations continue to be under the purview of the rules and regulations of the Act even if their employee strength falls below the minimum specified number.

-EPF Registration Procedure for Employers
+EPF Registration Procedure

 - Name and address of company